Suei43/dropbox-file-upload-api/README.md

-# File/Folder Upload API with Node.js
+# API for file/folder upload to dropbox.

 This is a simple Node.js application that allows users to upload files to dropbox using the Dropbox API by <a href="github.com/darksuei">your's truly</a>.
 Users are required to add the files they want to upload to the root directory of the project and create a `.env` file containing their access token and the name of the file they want to upload [ view the .env.example or view the config below].